xonsh/xonsh/docs/tutorial.rst

   ``BOLD_UNDERLINE_INTENSE_BLACK``,   which is the most metal color you can use!

-.. note:: Not all color modifier comboninations have been implemented on prompt-toolkit.

 You can make use of additional variables beyond these by adding them to the ``PROMPT_FIELDS`` environment variable.
 The values in this dictionary should be strings (which will be inserted into the prompt verbatim), or